lilyhanhub/School_District_Analysis/README.md

 * The percentage of passing math and reading scores of THS
 * The overall passing percentage of THS

 However, the amount of 461 ninth grade students attending Thomas High is minimal comparing to a total of 39,170 students in the whole school district.
 Therefore, the score and percentage changes were minimal.
-Although the amended results are more accurate, the changes are not significant to the analysis by removing THS discrepencies.
+Although the amended results are more accurate, the changes are not significant to the analysis by removing the THS discrepencies.

 ## Resources
 * Data Source: